astampoulis/makam-paper-funpearl/makamcode/05-patterns.md

 STUDENT.
 I see.
 Now, I noticed a `vapplymany` predicate -- what is that?

 ADVISOR.
 That is a standard-library predicate.
-It is used to perform simultaneous substitution for all the variables in our multiple binding type, `vbindmany`.
+It is used to perform simultaneous substitution for all the variables in our multiple binding type, `vbindmany` (also available as `appmany` for `bindmany`).
 Or another way to say it, it's the equivalent of HOAS function application for `vbindmany`:

 ```makam
 vapplymany : [N] vbindmany Var N Body -> vector Var N -> Body -> prop.